judka-uriel/uriel-book/uriel_en.md

 Pirkei Avot [5:10](https://www.sefaria.org/Pirkei_Avot.5.10)
 divides people into four categories:

-1. <!-- *am‑ha'aretz* --> a simpleton, who says: “mine is yours, and yours is mine”;
+1. <!-- *am ha‑aretz* --> a simpleton, who says: “mine is yours, and yours is mine”;
 2. <!-- *rasha* --> a wicked person, who says: “mine is mine, and yours is mine”;
 3. a resident of Sodom, who says: “mine is mine, and yours is yours”;
 4. <!-- *chasid* --> a pious person, who says: “yours is yours, and mine is yours”.